PostgreSQL: Schemas

+database schema—the abstract, structural, organizational specification which defines how every table's data relates to data within other tables.

+All PostgreSQL database objects, except for a few global objects such as roles and tablespaces, exist within a schema.

+They cannot be nested, schemas cannot contain schemas.

+The permission system controls access to schemas and their content.

-In PostgreSQL, a schema holds all objects, except for roles and tablespaces.
-Schemas effectively act like namespaces, allowing objects of the same name to co-exist in the same database.
-By default, newly created databases have a schema called public, but any further schemas can be added, and the public schema isn't mandatory.
+By default, newly created databases have only a single schema called public but other schemas can be added and the public schema isn't mandatory.

 A search_path setting determines the order in which PostgreSQL checks schemas for unqualified objects (those without a prefixed schema).
 By default, it is set to $user, public ($user refers to the currently connected database user).
 This default can be set on a database or role level, but as it is a session parameter, it can be freely changed (even multiple times) during a client session, affecting that session only.

-Non-existent schemas listed in search_path are silently skipped during objects lookup.
+Non-existent schemas, or other schemas not accessible to the logged-in user, that are listed in search_path are silently skipped during object lookup.

-New objects are created in whichever valid schema (one that presently exists) appears first in the search_path.
+New objects are created in whichever valid schema (one that can be accessed) appears first in the search_path.